cando-developers/cando/README.md

 1. Install homebrew for x86.

    If you have an x86 Mac then you can proceed.
-If you have an M1/Apple Silicon Mac then [Set up an x86 shell](https://osxdaily.com/2020/11/18/how-run-homebrew-x86-terminal-apple-silicon-mac/) and open that shell.
+If you have an M1/Apple Silicon Mac then [set up an x86 shell](https://osxdaily.com/2020/11/18/how-run-homebrew-x86-terminal-apple-silicon-mac/) and open that shell.

    [Install homebrew](https://brew.sh/)